QueenBeeSC/swarm.city/README.md

 ## What is Swarm City?

 Swarm City is a community developing a decentralized app (DApp) that allows any peer-to-peer (P2P) service exchange, meaning no middleman, no central servers, and no unnecessary restrictions.
-Users can interact on a private and secure messaging channel, exchange Swarm City Tokens (SWT), a cryptocurrency minted to exchange between users, and browse other Ethereum apps offered on the platform.

 The first service to be developed is a #needaride service, aka ridesharing, available in the Boardwalk release.
 The next service will most likely be [#SwarmBnb](https://https://swarmbnb.com), aka airbnb, and many other hashtags will follow.

-Swarm City also has a built in reputation system which lets you know who you can trust.
-Every user and app builds reputation over time as they transact with others on the platform.
+We make the sharing-economy become true!

 ## Past